willzywiec/nuceng156/README.md

-# Nuclear Criticality Safety(!)
+# Nuclear Criticality Safety!

-Herein lies the course references for NUC ENG 156/256.
+Herein lie the course references for NUC ENG 156/256.

 ## Instructions for installing OpenMC